The Humble Guys: Software contributions

 Members of THG also had their own custom BBS software, originally a "forum hack", called L.S.D.
 BBS (Lush Software Designs) which was first introduced on June 1, 1990, written by The Slavelord, Niteman and others.
 The original source code for this was Emulex/2, which was acquired by a THG member whose alias was Tripin Face.
 The source code was referred to as 'Jani' in some communities at the time.

 In the news

-On the evening of October 27, 1992, NBC television aired an episode about computer hackers on Dateline titled "Are Your Secrets Safe?".
+On the evening of October 27, 1992, NBC aired an episode about computer hackers on Dateline titled "Are Your Secrets Safe?".
 This show prominently displayed ads for several warez BBSes, including one for The Slave Den BBS which was operated by a senior member and spokesperson of THG.
 As a result of this undesired exposure, The Slavelord voluntarily retired from his activities within the group.

-On September 5, 2006, David J. Francis, known by his username "Candyman" died in his hometown of St. Louis Missouri, of heart failure.
+On September 5, 2006, David J. Francis, known by his username "Candyman" died in his hometown of St. Louis, Missouri, of heart failure.

 On October 4, 2015, Pierre Barkett, known by his username "The PieMaN" died in Florida of heart failure.